RahulAggarwalPuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/clair/distributed_clair.md

 ## Install and run Clair in the Distributed Mode

-In a distributed deployment, each Clair service i.e. indexer, matcher and notifier, runs in it's own OS process. `docker-compose.yaml` already has targets defined to run these 3 services.
-Unlike the Combo mode, all 3 services will run inside containers.
-So, there is no need to expose postgres port 5432, as all 3 services of Clair are in same container network as postgres.
+In distributed deployment, each Clair service i.e. indexer, matcher and notifier, runs in its own OS process.
+The `docker-compose.yaml` already has targets defined to run these 3 services.
+Unlike Combined mode, all three services will run inside containers.
+So, there is no need to expose postgres port 5432, as all three services of Clair are in same container network as postgres.

 NOTE: The below mentioned steps are tested successfully with Clair v4.5.1.